mikeonak/bank_deposits/README.md

 * pipenv, pipenv.lock

   Instructions (if you have pipenv, docker, awsb installed (as you are in progress in zoomcamp-course a think you have :) )  please skip installation procedure.
-  First of all copy all files to your directory.
+  At first copy all files to your directory.
 Next steps:

   1) install pipenv